oobabooga/text-generation-webui/README.md

 - Simple LoRA fine-tuning tool.
 - Requirements installed in a self-contained `installer_files` directory that doesn't interfere with the system environment.
 - Extension support, with numerous built-in and user-contributed extensions available.
 See the [wiki](https://github.com/oobabooga/text-generation-webui/wiki/07-%E2%80%90-Extensions) and [extensions directory](https://github.com/oobabooga/text-generation-webui-extensions) for details.
+- Completely private: no telemetry, no tracking, no remote connections.

 ## How to install